 Petitenget Temple: Where myths and reality collide

-Rental motorbikes, Taxis, or Walk along the coast of Seminyak Beach to get to the temple—if you have the time and determination to do so.
+Rental motorbikes, Taxis, or Walk along the coast of Seminyak Beach to get to the temple.
+That if you have the time and determination to do so.

 Those coming by vehicles can park safely at a vast parking space near the temple.
-The inside part of the temple is typically close to public but when it opens, those wishing to enter the temple must dress appropriately with their knees and shoulders covered.
+The inside part of the temple is typically close to public but when it opens.
+Then, those wishing to enter the temple must dress appropriately.
+Proper meaning covering our knees and shoulders.

 Chimera Villas Bali available and pleased to assist you for luxury accommodation Villa with private pool and facilities.